outermedia/solr-fusion/src/main/doc/user-guide.md

  Solr Wiki: This param indicates the maximum number of constraint counts that should be returned for the facet fields.
  A negative value means unlimited.
 The default value is 100.

+## More Like This
+If enabled by qt=morelikethis the data in a Solr response is recognized and handled similar to the search results.
+E.g. document merging is supported too.
+But only one document is expected in the response XML element "match".

+In queries no extra logic was implemented.

 # Configuration Files